 Parents are also asked to inform teachers when their child will need to leave early from school to attend health appointments or for other reasons.

 If your child is injured at school school staff will take any appropriate first aid measures.
 If the injury is serious and/or involves the child's head we will notify you.
 Please make sure you keep your contact and emergency details up-to-date.

 While values vary in any community, the school tries to take the middle ground in ensuring a good standard of behaviour, safety of the individual and concern for the well-being of others.
 Children and teachers agree on playground and wet weather activities at the beginning of the year.

 Parents/caregivers need to take responsibility to ensure their children are able to ride safely on the road.
-If your child does bike, we assume you have agreed to this, that you think he/she is safe, and that he/she will bike straight home after school.
+If your child does bike, we assume you have agreed to this, that you think they safe, and that they will bike straight home after school.
 We also expect to see all our cyclists wearing helmets.

-Our Board of Trustees consists of parent representatives, AMC Community representatives and the Principal.
+Our Board consists of parent representatives, AMC parent community representatives and the Principal.
 They are responsible for all aspects of school governance.
 Day to day management of the school is the responsibility of the Principal.
 Parents are welcome to attend.
-Dates of these meetings will be advertised in the school newsletter.
-A copy of the board minutes are on the school noticeboard.
+Dates of these meetings will be advertised in Class Dojo.
+A copy of the board minutes are on this website.